-Most of us probably heard that software development is a boring job.
+Most of us have probably heard that software development is a boring job.
 Well, you’re not alone.
 Many software developers agree with the statement that software development is boring.
 What do they mean when they say it’s boring?

 In this article, we’ll dive into some of the most common reasons why software developers are bored out of their minds.
-Then, we’ll look at what software development is really like, what causes boredom, and how you can change the status quo.
+Then, we’ll look at what software development is like, what causes boredom, and how you can change the status quo.

 What makes the software development job boring?

 There can be many reasons for fatigue at work.
 Too few activities and performing the same activities repeatedly are some of the possible causes of this condition.
 What causes boredom, however, is not routine but the lack of challenges.
 It, in turn, usually results from the inappropriate matching of duties to the skills and qualifications of the software developer.
 For professional tasks to be a challenge for someone performing them, they must be appropriately selected for their abilities – simple enough to carry them out and difficult sufficient to use the potential and demonstrate skills.

 If this is not the case, the employee ceases to be involved in the activity and becomes weary, and if this condition persists for a long time, it can turn into the so-called rust-out syndrome.
 It is a chronic symptom complex that develops in an employee when they do not fully use their talents and abilities.
 It occurs when there is an excessive discrepancy between what the employee can do and their requirements.

 So if you’re bored at work, you’re not alone.
 In fact, according to a recent study, between 43% and 53% of employees are bored at work.